treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

     return [n for n in range(1, dividend+1) if dividend % n == 0]
 ```

-We could make that comprehension quite a bit more readable by adding some well-placed line breaks:
+We could make that comprehension more readable by adding some well-placed line breaks:

 ```python
 def get_factors(dividend):